TypeScript with Express

 // send request to Ollama

-We declare an accumulator variable, full_response, to assemble the reply tokens
+Then we declare an accumulator variable, completion, to accumulate the reply tokens

 method: req.method,